 Ruger Precision Rimfire Review: Small Bore Performance?

 The Ruger Precision Rifle has taken the shooting world by storm.
-Today we are going to take a look at the smallest member of the RPR family, chambered in .22LR.
+Today, in this Ruger Precision Rimfire review, we are going to take a closer look at this compact member of the RPR family, chambered in .22LR.

 Ruger RPR 22lr Specs